 Poetry: Catherine Barnett, Donna Masini, Tom Sleigh

-The program offers partial funding.
+The program is fully funded for Fiction and Poetry.
+Creative Nonfiction funding varies by year.
 The program offers teaching assistantships, fellowships, scholarships, grants, paid internships with the Threepenny Review and Graywolf Press, Hertog Fellowships, and the Thomas Hunter Fellowship.

 In-state students receive a full tuition waiver; out-of-state students receive the equivalent of an in-state tuition waiver towards tuition fees.
 Students must successfully file a FAFSA application to be eligible for funding.